 PETERSON, Peter.
 Edinburgh 12.1.1847 — Bombay 28.10.1899.
-British (Scots) Indologist in India.
+British (Scottish) Indologist in India.
 Professor in Bombay.
-Son of John Peterson, a native of Shetland Islands, therefore also PP often described himself as Shetlander.
+Son of John Peterson and Grace Mountford Anderson.
+Father was a native of Shetland Islands, therefore also the son often described himself as Shetlander.
 Educated in Edinburgh, then studies of Indology, etc., at Edinburgh (Aufrecht) and, after a brief period in Berlin, at Oxford (Lincoln and Balliol Colleges; Monier Williams and Max Müller).
 In 1873 he came to India and joined Bombay Educational Department as Professor of Sanskrit at Elphinstone College, taught there Sanskrit and from 1882 English, until his death.
-Also Registrar of the College.
+Also Registrar of Bombay University.
+Active in the Bombay Branch of R.A,S., 1897-99 its President.
 D.Sc.
 1883 Edinburgh.
-Married with Agnes Christall (d.
-1900), several children.
+Married 1872 Agnes Christall (d.
+1900), four children.

-PP was a manuscript scholar who is remembered for the rich harvest of his MSS. searches and for his good editions (their introductions have been specially praised).
+Peterson was a textual scholar who is remembered for the rich harvest of his manuscript searches and for his good editions (their introductions have been specially praised).
 In a Jaina library he found the manuscript of the Nyāyabinduṭīkā.
 He appreciated Indian poetry and considered that even with all estranging differences it represented the same poetic sense as European.
-Together with R. G. Bhandarkar editor of the Bombay Sanskrit Series.
+Together with R. G. Bhandarkar he edited of the Bombay Sanskrit Series.

 – “On the Subhâshitâvali of Vallabhadeva” OC 6 Leiden 1883, 3:2, 1885, 339-465.